pixmoving-moveit/civic-hack/BLOG.md

 # ... ]
 ```

-Note that you need to add yourself to the dialout group or just run the script as root.
+Note that you may need to add [linux udev rules](https://community.comma.ai/wiki/index.php/Panda#Linux_udev_rules) to be able to run without root scripts that use Panda.

 ## Understand the CAN data